Frank Smith (psycholinguist): Ideas

 Smith advocated the concept that "children learn to read by reading".
-In 1975 he participated in a television documentary filmed by Stephen Rose for the BBC Horizon TV series while based at the Toronto Institute for Studies in Education.
+In 1975 he participated in a television documentary filmed by Stephen Rose for the BBC Horizon TV series while based at the Ontario Institute for Studies in Education.
 The programme focused on his work with a single 3 1/2-year-old child called Matthew.

 He was against the 1970s idea that children should first learn the letters and letter combinations that convey the English language's forty-four sounds (Clymer's 45 phonic generalizations) and then they can read whole words by decoding them from their component phonemes.
 This "sounding out" words is a phonics, rather than a whole language, technique which is rooted in intellectual independence.
-The whole-language theory explained reading as a "language experience," where the reader interacts with the text/content and this in turn facilitates the link - "knowledge" - between the text and meaning.
+The whole-language theory explained reading as a "language experience," where the reader interacts with the text/content and this in turn facilitates the link – "knowledge" – between the text and meaning.
 The emphasis is on the process or comprehension of the text.